rygo6/GTAvaCrypt/README.md

 This system will randomize all the vertices of your avatar's mesh, then write that to disk.
 Then rely on a custom shader with a 32 bit key to un-randomize the vertex positions in game.
 This is <b>not</b> done through blend shapes.
 Rather this will copy, and destructively edit, the 'Basis' layer of your mesh.

+Technically this is more like 'Avatar Obfuscation' but calling it 'AvaObfs' didn't really have the same ring to it.
+But maybe it will keep evolving to use some advanced GPU encryption techniques some day...

 ## GTAvaCryptV2

 AvaCrypt V1 has been a moderate success.
 Having gathered dozens of followers in it's Discord, a few imitators of similar technique, and even a few businesses trying to commercialize it.
 It is the positive feedback that makes me see this as being justified to continue on.
 But really AvaCrypt V1 was more a quick proof of concept.
 It does introduce a significant difficulty to avatar ripping but it can go so much further.

 ### New Features Of Version 2.2:

-Upgraded to work with Poiyomi 8, fixed the terrible workflow with Poiyomi shader and can now be isntalled through Unity Package Manager.
+Upgraded to work with Poiyomi 8, fixed the terrible workflow with Poiyomi shader and can now be installed through Unity Package Manager.

 1. The GTPoiyomiToon fork has now been made obsolete and this works with the official Poiyomi 8 package.
 2. You no longer have to right-click on the 'BitKeys' to mark them animatable.
-In fact the bitkeys aren't even material properties anymore.
+The bitkeys aren't even material properties anymore.
 3. AvaCrypt will "inject" its code into the locked PoiyomiShader when you click "EncryptAvatar" on the AvaCryptV2Root.
 It does not alter the unlocked PoiyomiShader.
 So if you want to turn off the AvaCrypt obfuscation to see your mesh again, just unlock the PoiyomiToon material.

 ### New Features Of Version 2: